vijaykumaringle/GoogleAppScripts/Cowin Vaccine Availability Notifier/README.md

     </tr>
     <tr>
       <br>
-      <h3>**Integration with Alexa and Direct Phone Notification coming soon!
-And may be RPA to book a slot directly. 🤖</h3>
+      <b>**Integration with Alexa and Direct Phone Notification coming soon!
+And may be RPA to book a slot directly. 🤖</b>
       <br>
     </tr>
     <tr>